 can we find conclusive proof this is the one and same Dorothy Josephine Collier?

 At the time of the dinner (aged 39), Dorothy’s career was well underway, having taken the F.R.C.S. in 1932, and perhaps was by then a member of the Medical Women’s Federation (she served on its Council).
 In 1931 she had moved from 101-102 Addison House, Grove End Road NW8 to 25 Blenheim Road, NW8, (pictured below) where she lived for the rest of her life, another 42 years.
+In 1939 also living in her house, it would seem, two people from Spain, Gasper Alcovera, a married Jeweller, and Francesca Pecha, a cook, as well as a secretary/chauffeur, Olivia M Cape, and a parlourmaid, Magdalena Gallman.

 From 1931 our aural surgeon was also leading the campaign to reduce noise, setting up a Noise Abatement Association in Oxford.
 The two outstanding noises were “the unsilenced use of the motor car and bicycle and the reckless use of the motor horn”.